 Since 2007, the IRS has allowed a form of business entity where spouses can work as co-proprietors — each must participate in the business and file a Schedule C reporting their share of their income, and there can be no employees, including their children.
 Both spouses will also have to pay self-employment tax.
 But a co-proprietorship is easier to manage and to administer than a partnership.

-Sometimes, it is advantageous to have a spouse volunteer to work in a business, working without pay, which can save a considerable amount of taxes if the owner spouse has an income greater than the Social Security contribution and benefit base, which for 2018 is $128,700.
+Sometimes, it is advantageous to have a spouse volunteer to work in a business, working without pay, which can save a considerable amount of taxes if the owner spouse has an income greater than the Social Security contribution and benefit base, which for 2019 is $132,900.
 For instance, suppose the working spouse earns $200,000 a year from her business and she decides to pay her spouse $50,000 per year to work in the business.
-In such a case, the family unit would have to pay 15.3% in employment taxes on the income to the other spouse, but if the spouse simply volunteered to work in the business, then the $50,000 would only to be subject to the 2.9% Medicare tax of the high-income spouse.
+In such a case, the family unit must pay 15.3% in employment taxes on the income to the other spouse, but if the spouse simply volunteered to work in the business, then the $50,000 would only to be subject to the 2.9% Medicare tax of the high-income spouse.
 (Actually, the percentage would be a little less than this, since a self-employed person only pays self-employment tax on 92.35% of her income, yielding an effective tax rate of 0.029 × .9235 = 0.0268 = 2.68%.
 Tax law also permits a deduction of the amount of the self-employment tax owed, lowering the percentage even further, but the actual percentage will vary depending on the taxpayer's tax bracket.
 See Self-Employment Tax for more details.)

 Family Partnerships and Limited Partnerships